benkoppe/NHSAttendance/README.md

 # NHSAttendance

 NHSAttendance is an app that simplifies attendance entry, and uploads recorded attendance to a centralized Google Sheet.
 This allows for multiple board members to each take and upload a portion of the attendance without interfering with the other members.
 It includes many settings so that users may enter attendance in whichever way is simplest for them.

+To protect student privacy, this repository does not include any student names, nor the link used for the Sheet API.